 College of Health and Human Services

 The College of Health and Human Services at Sacramento State has a long and proud history of providing the region with health and human services professionals that are leaders in the region through their innovation, engagement, and impact.
-The College plays important roles in addressing the workforce needs of the region, in community engagement, and in research that matters.
-With over 40,000 alumni from the College, chances are that if you interact with a nurse, a social worker, or a police officer in the region, they are a Sac State alum.
-With over 7,300 student majors, making it the largest college on campus, the programs offered in the College continue to be in high demand.
+The College promotes health and wellness across the lifespan, simultaneously addressing the workforce needs of the region, engaging the community, and conducting cutting edge, innovative research.
+With over 50,000 alumni from the College, if you interact with a nurse, a social worker, or a police officer in the region, they are likely a Sac State alum.
+With over 7,800 student majors, making it the largest college on campus, the programs offered in the College continue to be in high demand.
 The faculty and staff are committed to student success, which is one of the primary values of our mission.

 The College faculty are recognized for their expertise as teachers, scholars, and practitioners.
-They serve as professional role-models for students and are actively involved in the life of the surrounding community and their professional organizations.
+They serve as professional mentors for students and are actively involved in the life of the surrounding community and their professional organizations, embodying the Anchor University Initiative.
 The College faculty and staff are also committed to the values of student success, community engagement, diversity and inclusion, leadership, professional ethics, excellence, social responsibility, and collaboration.

 In summary, the College of Health and Human Services provides quality academic programs that educate and empower students, serve and enrich diverse communities, promotes well-being, and inform policy and best practices.